pulzze/autoflow-documentation/docs/Documentation/Guide/Service/Index.md

 💡 The data stored in the scope variable path output is being mapped to the service’s output

+💡 You can put actions using + button in before or after the action.
 ### How to use a Service

 Add Service/Operation action